-This song is about trying to fit in.
-It's written from Superman's point of view.
+This song about trying to fit in was written from Superman's point of view.
 The superhero is portrayed as misunderstood and not as powerful as people see him: "I'm only a man in a funny red sheet."
 Superman may be invincible, but he has feelings too, and while he's off saving the world he sometimes wonders if anyone thinks about what he is going through.

 The song reflects what John Ondrasik (who is Five For Fighting) felt at the time - he released his first album, Message for Albert